 |

-development of FRP composite sandwich panel systems for building
+the development of FRP composite sandwich panel systems for building

 rehabilitation.
 He continued to develop this topic during his Post-doc,